 Criticizing Israel Is Anti-Semitism

-As described in the August issue of the Washington Report, on May 18 the House passed H.Res.
+As described in the August issue of the Washington Report on Middle East Affairs, on May 18 the House passed H.Res.
 282 regarding anti-Semitism at the United Nations.
 Sen. Rick Santorum (R-PA) introduced the identical S.Res.
 184 in the Senate on June 29.
 Then on Sept.
 15, with 17 co-sponsors, Santorum updated the resolution and reintroduced it as S.Res.
 240 “expressing the sense of the Senate regarding manifestation of anti-Semitism by U.N. member states and urging action against anti-Semitism by U.N. officials, U.N. member states, and the Government of the U.S.” The Senate passed it by voice vote the same day.

 “The U.N. was founded to prevent another Holocaust from ever happening again.”